sergioazoc/sergioazocar.com/content/en/blog/screaming-architecture-the-key-to-scalable-frontend.md

 ---
-title: 'Screaming Architecture: The Key to a Scalable Frontend'
+title: "Screaming Architecture: The Key to a Scalable Frontend"
-description: "Learn how to structure your frontend project so it screams what it does, not what it's made of.
-A practical guide to improving the clarity, scalability, and maintainability of your apps with Screaming Architecture."
+description: Learn how to structure your frontend project so it screams what it does, not what it's made of.
+A practical guide to improving the clarity, scalability, and maintainability of your apps with Screaming Architecture.
-author: 'Sergio Azócar'
+author: Sergio Azócar
-tags: ['architecture', 'frontend', 'vue', 'nuxt', 'scalability', 'best practices']
+tags:
+  - architecture
+  - frontend
+  - vue
+  - nuxt
+  - scalability
+  - best practices
-slug: 'screaming-architecture-the-key-to-scalable-frontend'
+slug: screaming-architecture-the-key-to-scalable-frontend
-date: '11/06/2025'
+date: 11/06/2025
-img: '/images/blog/screaming-architecture-the-key-to-scalable-frontend.png'
+img: /images/blog/screaming-architecture-the-key-to-scalable-frontend.png
 ---

 ## What is Screaming Architecture?